Azure/azure-powershell/documentation/Using-Azure-TestFramework.md

 #### Existing Service Principal

-This is the preferred option for record because it works with both .NET Framework and .NET Core.
+This is the preferred option for recording tests because it works with both .NET Framework and .NET Core.

 ```powershell
 Set-TestEnvironment -ServicePrincipalId <servicePrincipalId> -ServicePrincipalSecret `